Back to the home page.

 - The exercise session will be the occasion of performing some computations with TR and GR.

-Mini-course: Topological and geometric recursion Summer school, Confucius Institute Geneva, 2nd-6th July 2018
+Mini-course: Topological and geometric recursion Summer school on Geometry, Quantum Topology and asymptotics, Confucius Institute Geneva, 2nd-6th July 2018

 Mini-course: Topological expansions.
 Workshop on Random maps, random matrices and gauge theories ENS Lyon, 25-29th June 2018

-Program.
-I will give a 3h mini-course, description below.
+Program of the workshop.
+I will give a 3h mini-course.

 - The same mathematical structures arise for a class of problems in each of the following themes: